rizwan141/KUBERNETES/Imperative_way/README.md

 ```
 kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml
 ```
-(This will automatically use the pod’s labels as selectors, but you cannot specify the node port.
-You have to generate a definition file and then add the node port in manually before creating the service with the pod.)
+(This will automatically use the pod’s labels as selectors, <a href="https://github.com/kubernetes/kubernetes/issues/25478/">but you cannot specify the node port.</a> You have to generate a definition file and then add the node port in manually before creating the service with the pod.)

 Or
 ```